 That being said, all professional brushes aren’t created equal.
 Plus with so many different types on the market, it can be hard to make sense of which ones will be right for you.

 To start with the basics, we will be covering the differences between boar bristle and synthetic brushes.

 Frankly, I think a great hairstylist should own a variation of both but each type achieves very different outcomes.

-Synthetic: These brushes are usually made up of nylon or plastic bristles and carry the benefits of drying hair faster, being lightweight and great for achieving a bouncy, wavy blowout.
-Synthetic brushes are suitable for clients of most hair types but be careful not to use them on hair that is too fine or delicate as they can easily get tangled or damage fine hair.
+Synthetic: These brushes are usually made up of nylon or plastic bristles and carry the benefits of drying hair faster, being lightweight, and being great for achieving a bouncy, wavy blowout.
+Synthetic brushes are suitable for clients of most hair types but are careful not to use them on hair that is too fine or delicate as they can easily get tangled or damage fine hair.

 Boar and Nylon: A perfect marriage of both can be found in brushes that have boar and nylon bristles.

 Though don’t think you can get away with only purchasing this type of brush.
-A variation is bristles and sizes is a must for the successful hairstylist.
+A variation in bristles and sizes is a must for the successful hairstylist.